How to Get an Illinois Insurance License

 Last updated:

-Getting your Illinois insurance license is the first step to becoming an insurance agent in Illinois.
+Getting your Illinois insurance license is the first step to becoming an insurance agent in the state.
 Whether you’re interested in selling property and casualty insurance, life insurance, health insurance, or any combination of those lines of authority, this article has the information you need to get started.

 The Illinois Department of Insurance has a 5-step process on how to become an insurance agent in Illinois.
 We’ll walk you through step-by-step; from the license application to insurance test prep, to the Illinois insurance exam, and beyond.